roshan151/KundaliMatch/README.md

 The backend consits of five live microservices - `service-backend`,`service-frontend`, `service-sqlite`, `service-mbti`, `service-kundali`.
 Each of these services run as a seperate docker container on an exclusive port.
 Frontend only communicates to `service-backend` and then `service-backend` communicates with `service-sqlite` to fetch and feed data to the SQL database, with `service-kundali` to get kundali score and `service-mbti` to get mbti personality type probabilities.

-Building micorservices helps in decoupling the code, reduces package interdependancies, and promotes modularity where components like `service-kundali` can be easily replaced with one with better features.
+Building micorservices helps in decoupling the code, reduces package interdependancies, and promotes modularity where components and custom models can be easily modified/upgraded.

 ## Micorservices Description